Code of Conduct for Members at Sarbat Social Events

 - To remember that this is a safe and comfortable environment for all people, regardless of people’s sexuality or relationship status.

-- To bear in mind that not everyone at the group will be as confident about their sexuality as others, and to act accordingly and be sensitive to the comfort levels of other members.
+- To bear in mind that not everyone at the group will be as confident about their sexuality or gender identity as others, and to act accordingly and be sensitive to the comfort levels of other members.

 - Drugs will not be tolerated within the group environment.